Art-Sells/Arells/Build-Notes.md

 ## Arells Cryptocurrency Marketplace MVP

-## Arells 1 (Import/Custody Bitcoin)
+## Arells v1 (Import/Custody Bitcoin)

 ## Test

-- Prepare notes below to test HPM-MASS integration (Arells Fee Funder for each account (check and replenish everyday/hour and adjust MASS time-fram accordinglyuntil BASE L3 is complete), etc, first test HPM-MASS for one account (console.log transacton hash always))
-- Test USDC to CBBTC no fee transfer, back and forth many times... yarn hardhat run test/usdc_mass_test.js --network base yarn hardhat run test/cbbtc_mass_test.js --network base
-- *** Remove P/K & P/K Test from e en vee (check decoding process for each individual account to prevent external P/K decoding) ***
+### Offline:
+- Import CBBTC into hpmmsstester account and manually test through MASSTester.tsx
+- Import CBBTC into hpmmsstester account and test through HPMMASSTester.tsx (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
-- *** Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again...
-AFTER LAUNCH: Remove later Console.logs in USDC/CBBTC supplication.js and condense to make faster and more efficient.
-Add later check to check liquidity with cbbtc/usdc wallet and if there's enough liquidity for a supplication (f not, supplications will only transfer small amounts)...
-And add later a function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS) ***
+- - Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again
-- *** Remove loops in CBBTC/USDC supplication tests executeSupplication, clean up "cbBTC mass test for first failure before confirmation ***

-### After Test
-- test import (after supplication), so it doesn't create a new group from the acdVatops
+- - - test import (after supplication), so it doesn't create a new group from the acdVatops
-- test supplicateWBTCtoUSD (come back and check on this consistently with many vatopGroups) add supplicate boolean changes API calls.
-- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History)
-- Integrate 25bps in Business Modal (subtract from WBTCtoUSD(handle sell))
+- - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
+### Online:
 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
+- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 24hrs.
+- Build HPM-MASS Assets (line-chart with profits, etc) based on VatopGroup info.

+## After Test
-- - Fund Arells Fee Funder with 150 USD in ETH on Base
+- Fund Arells Fee Funder with 10 USD in ETH on Base (check and replenish everyday/hour and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
+- Remove P/K & P/K Test from e en vee (check decoding proces (in console.logs) for each individual account to prevent external P/K decoding (MASSTester.tsx and HPMTester.tsx?))

 ### Account
 - If aBTC > 0, then hide "Import Bitcoin to ensure your investments never lose value"